 Technology is a double-edged sword.
 On one hand, it has brought about plenty of beneficial changes.
 On the other, it has also given a fresh breeding ground to crime, that too of a far more devastating nature than any other.
-The Global Risk Report 2019 clearly states that CyberAttacks are the 6th most distressing event globally.
-As cybercrimes continue to spread like wildfire, it is utmost important that alongside focusing on innovation, enterprises also shift their focus towards creating a solid DevSecOps strategy.
+The Global Risk Report 2019 clearly states that cyber attacks are the 6th most distressing event globally.
+As cybercrimes continue to spread like wildfire, it is of utmost importance that alongside focusing on innovation, enterprises also shift their focus towards creating a solid DevSecOps strategy.

-Where DevOps solutions have helped businesses build best-in-class softwares and solutions, embedding security with a DevSecOps strategy in place, has emerged to the forefront too.
+Where DevOps solutions have helped businesses build best-in-class software and solutions, embedding security with a DevSecOps strategy has also emerged at the forefront.

 Security-first with your DevSecOps strategy

 Software development houses need to be vigilant and take inbuilt security seriously.
-By implementing DevSecOps strategy, companies can imbibe security practices right from the start in the development cycle of a product.
-Fixing security issues when the product is still in the development phase requires making security a part and parcel of every stage in product development.
-Before DevOps came into the picture, security was left to the last or final stage of software development life cycle or SDLC.
+By implementing a DevSecOps strategy, companies can imbibe security practices right from the start of a product’s development cycle.
+Fixing security issues when the product is still in development requires making security part and parcel of every stage.
+Before DevOps came into the picture, security was left to the last or final stage of the software development life cycle or SDLC.
 As such, security was given less importance than other stages.

 Discovering security threats at the end stage of development meant reworking countless lines of code, which was frustrating, time-consuming, and ridiculously expensive.
 This approach slowly changed, post organizations shifted to DevOps.
 With innovations and technology advancements giving rise to sophisticated cybercrime, companies realized they needed to view security as an inherent part of each stage of product development.

-Taking the fresh DevSecOps approach and having a DevSecOps strategy in place, means ‘everyone is responsible, at each stage’ to develop world-class products that are built strong against security challenges.
+Taking the fresh DevSecOps approach and having a DevSecOps strategy in place means ‘everyone is responsible, at each stage,’ to develop world-class products built against security challenges.
 It means baking security protocols right into the development pipeline.

 There are many evident advantages of implementing a security-first culture with DevSecOps.
 One, it allows companies to harness the power of agile methodologies.
 Two, it results in better ROI as well as improved operational efficiencies across security and the rest of IT.
-Three, for organizations that run services on AWS cloud, reap the benefit of being able to keep operations up and running and prevent costs related to downtime.
+Three, organizations that run services on AWS cloud reap the benefit of keeping operations up and running and preventing downtime-related costs.

 The following are some more clear-cut advantages that organizations witness when they implement a security-first culture with their DevSecOps strategy: